g-otn/GameServerEC2Discord/README.md

 They can help you troubleshoot problems with connectivity and Discord interactions.

 X-Ray tracing is also enabled (mainly for debugging the project), however you need to [manually set up SNS](https://docs.aws.amazon.com/xray/latest/devguide/xray-services-sns.html#xray-services-sns-configuration) permissions so the traces show up correctly in the Trace Map / etc.
+_Or else the trace will stop at SNS and a new trace will begin in the Lamba context_

 ## To-do